• Home

 5. Don’t cry

-After slicing an onion, rub your fingers on a metal kitchen tap to remove the smell and save you tears.
+After slicing an onion, rub your fingers on a metal kitchen tap to remove the smell and save your tears.
 This one is probably a myth.
 However, it’s so candy that we’ll provide it a strive.

 6. When doubtful, pinnacle with chips